Bengal1/Noisy-Channel/README.md

 the channel in the command line arguments the type of noise and a integer n (noise parameter). there are 2 types of noise:
 - Random ```-r``` - in this case every bit have a flipping probabilty of *n/2^{16}*.
-- - Deterministic ```-d``` - in this case every *n-th* bit flipped.
+- - Deterministic ```-d``` - in this case every *n-th* bit flipped. the channel receives data from the sender and add noise to it according to the set arguments, and send it to the receiver.

-the sender gets in the command line arguments IP number and port number from the
+The sender gets in the command line arguments IP number and port number (manually insert from the server output).
+With those argument the sender connects to the channel via TCP socket.
+The sender gets from stdin a file name (or full path to it) with suffix, read all data from the file, encode it with *hamming-code(31,26,3)* method and send it to the channel via TCP socket in 4 bytes portions.

+The receiver gets in the command line arguments IP number and port number (manually insert from the server output).
+With those argument the sender connects to the channel via TCP socket.
+The sender gets from stdin a file name (or full path to it) with suffix to be written to.
+The receiver get the data from the channel in 4 bytes portions decode it with *hamming-code(31,26,3)* method and write it to the desired file.

 For more information on *Hamming Code*:
 - [3Blue1Brown](https://www.youtube.com/watch?v=X8jsijhllIA&t=906s) - 2 Videos which explains it well in simple language.